freeplane/docs/getting-started/Command-line_options_and_configuration.md

     FREEPLANE_JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/ ./freeplane.sh

+### Java version

+Freeeplane 1.10.x requires Java between Java 8 and Java 17.

-Freeplane requires Java between Java 8 and Java 15 because Java 16 is not compatible with current Groovy Engine.
+Freeplane 1.9.x requires Java between Java 8 and Java 15, because Java 16 is not compatible with current Groovy Engine.\
 Use of Java 16 can be permitted only on Linux by setting variable <code>FREEPLANE_USE_UNSUPPORTED_JAVA_VERSION</code> to 1.

 ## JAVA_OPTS